MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 User data in the Microsoft 365 enterprise applications described above continues to be governed by the Online Service Terms while receiving and interacting with HUP messages, but once a user selects the **Learn more** option in the HUP offering, a Microsoft consumer website will open in their browser and further interaction with HUP will be governed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).

-In order to ensure that only the right enterprise users see HUP notifications, our services will utilize the following data: Tenant ID associated with the device.
+In order to ensure that only the right enterprise users see HUP notifications, our services will utilize the following data: Tenant ID associated with the user signed in to the device.

 We will be looking at basic user engagement data to draw insights on the program design, such as how many users saw notifications, and how many clicked on them.
 This data is collected as diagnostic data as it is for all user in-product notifications; under the provisions of the Online Services Terms, and governed by the Tenant Admin setting for diagnostic data collection: optional/required/neither.